Bug #12474

 You wrote: "There also should be a way to specify the flavor or version or even distid from factor so we can differentiate our OS types."

-Updated by Justin Garrison over 8 years ago
+Updated by Justin Garrison almost 10 years ago

 Facter provides the facts needed but foreman doesn't use them.
 On hosts I can run facter and use either lsbdistid, lsbdistdescription.
 Both specify if they are server, workstation, hpc, atomic etc. The way foreman has provisioning implemented assumes all of 1 type. there needs to be a way to deploy more than 1 type of a OS version.